 Admission to Farmingdale State College - State University of New York is based on the qualifications of the applicant without regard to age, sex, marital or military status, race, color, creed, religion, national origin, disability or sexual orientation.
 Computer Programming and Information Systems | David S. Gerstl | cpis@farmingdale.edu | 934-420-2190

-Fall 2024Subject to revision
+Fall 2025Subject to revision

 BCS 120 Foundations of Computer Programming I This course introduces the C++ Programming Language as a means of developing structured programs.
 Students will be taught to develop algorithms using top-down stepwise refinement.
 Students will be introduced to the concept of Object Oriented programming.
 In addition, students will get a thorough exposure to C++ syntax and debugging techniques.
-Note: Students completing this course may not receive credit for CSC 111 BCS 208 Introduction to Networks This course introduces the architecture, structure, functions, components, and models of the Internet and other computer networks.
-The principles and structure of IPv4 and IPv6 addressing and the fundamentals of Ethernet concepts, media, and operations are introduced to provide a foundation for the curriculum.
-By the end of the course, students will be able to build simple LAN’s, perform basic configurations for routers and switches, and implement IP addressing schemes.
-The laboratory component of this course will give the students hands-on experience configuring equipment needed to build a LAN.
-Prerequisite(s): Sophomore status BCS 209 Routing and Switching Essentials This course describes the architecture, components, and operations of routers and switches in a small network.
-Students learn how to configure a router and a switch for basic functionality.
-By the end of this course, students will be able to configure and troubleshoot routers and switches and resolve common issues with RIPv1, RIPv2, single-area and multi-area OSPF, virtual LANs, and inter-VLAN routing in both IPv4 and IPv6 networks.
-The laboratory component of this course will give the students hands-on experience configuring routers, switches and basic WAN connectivity.
-Prerequisite(s): BCS 208 with a grade of C or higher BCS 320 Enterprise, Networking, Security & Automation Enterprise Networking, Security, and Automation describes the necessary architecture, components, operations, and security considerations required to scale for large, complex networks, including wide area network technologies.
-The course emphasizes network security concepts and introduces network virtualization and automation.
-Students learn how to configure, troubleshoot, and secure enterprise network devices and understand how application programming interfaces and configuration management tools enable network automation.
-Note: The laboratory course, BCS 209 is a part of your grade for this course.
+Note: Students completing this course may not receive credit for CSC 111 BCS 208 Introduction to Networks This foundational course provides an in-depth exploration of the architectures, models, protocols, and essential networking components that facilitate communication between users, devices, applications, and data across modern computer networks, including the Internet.
+Emphasis is placed on both IPv4 and IPv6 addressing as well as Ethernet principles.
+Upon successful completion of the course, students will demonstrate the ability to construct simple Local Area Networks (LANs), configure routers and switches, and implement Internet Protocol (IP) addressing schemes.
+The laboratory component offers hands-on experience in configuring networking equipment essential for establishing LAN connectivity.
+Prerequisite(s): Sophomore status BCS 209 Routing and Switching Essentials Building on the foundational knowledge from BCS 208, this course focuses on switching technologies and router operations essential for small-to-medium business networks.
+Students will analyze the architecture, components, and operations of routers and switches in a network environment.
+Practical applications include configuring and troubleshooting routers and switches, as well as addressing common connectivity challenges in IPv4 and IPv6 networks.
+The laboratory component reinforces theoretical concepts through hands-on configuration of routers, switches, and basic network connectivity.
+Prerequisite(s): BCS 208 with a grade of C or higher BCS 320 Enterprise, Networking, Security & Automation This advanced course explores enterprise networking architectures with an emphasis on design considerations, security protocols, and operational strategies within wide area networks (WANs).
+Students will gain proficiency in network security principles and be introduced to network virtualization and automation concepts.
+The curriculum includes hands-on experience in configuring, troubleshooting, and securing enterprise network devices while implementing virtualization and automation techniques.
 Prerequisite(s): BCS 209 with a C or higher.
 BCS 321 Connecting Networks This course discusses the Wide Area Network (WAN) technologies and network services required by converged applications in a complex network.
 The course enables students to understand the selection criteria of network devices and WAN technologies to meet network requirements.
 Students learn how to configure and troubleshoot network devices and resolve common issues with data link protocols.
 Students will also develop the knowledge and skills needed to implement IPSec and virtual private network (VPN) operations in a complex network.
 Prerequisite(s): BCS 209 with a grade of C or higher |

 ||||||||||||||